 The art of meditation can help you to learn how to change your negative thoughts into positive ones.
 It’s a matter of viewing your thoughts from the outside, as someone else would view your thoughts.
 Here’s a good resource for mindfulness anxiety meditation techniques.
 You’ll find it helpful in lowering stress and correct your negative thought patterns.

 5) Do one thing at a time – Stop multi-tasking

 Multi-tasking can create stress.
 Taking on too much at one time can create a false sense of urgency.
 Very rarely do two different things have to be done at the same time.
 Prioritize the tasks during your day.
 Complete the most urgent, and then move on to the next.
 This will help you to lower stress and stay calm.

 Multi-tasking can have the same effects as an interruption.
 You lose your train of thought and have to regain it.
-It actually causes short term memory.
-Multi-tasking can cause long-term negative effects in regards to completing a task.
+It actually causes short-term memory.
+Multi-tasking can cause long-term negative effects in regard to completing a task.
 Doing one task at a time allows for better focus, resulting in less stress.

 6) Do something simple for a while

 Sometimes shifting gears from complicated tasks and doing something that doesn’t take much thought can be relaxing, while reducing stress.
 Have you noticed that you are actually more relaxed when doing simple and repetitive tasks?

 Doing a repetitive task can help you lower stress and stay calm.
 Next time you’re feeling stressed out try it, find a simple and repetitive task to do.
 Turning your brain off once in a while is good for your attitude.
 Try it, you’ll lower stress and avoid anxious thoughts.

 7) Take some time to yourself